 Good news everyone, veganism is on the rise!
 And with that, vegan fashion, especially vegan leather, also is.
-I can’t begin to tell you how fuzzy it makes me feel when I see more and more people becoming aware of how small actions such as buying vegan sneakers can have the greatest of impact on our planet, the people and animals.
+I can’t begin to tell you how fuzzy it makes me feel when I see more and more people becoming aware of how small actions such as buying vegan sneakers and vegan shoes can have the greatest of impact on our planet, the people and animals.
 Veganism is not only changing the way we eat, but it is also positively changing our shopping habits, and the sustainable fashion industry is also gaining some sweet sweet momentum.
+That makes me happy.

-By switching to vegan leather shoes and fair fashion, you are supporting basic human rights, ethical treatment of animals and helping protect our one and only planet.
+By switching to vegan leather shoes and vegan clothing, you are supporting basic human rights, ethical treatment of animals and helping protect our one and only planet.
 It’s a win-win situation in every possible aspect.
 Here’s my vegan leather dance, you’re welcome:

 How is Vegan Leather Made?

-Vegan clothing is now made by renowned designers and brands, and you can wear cruelty free vegan clothing, vegan purses, and enjoy many more vegan apparels.
+Vegan clothing is now made by renowned designers and brands, and you can now wear cruelty free vegan clothing, vegan purses, vegan sneakers, vegan shoes, and enjoy many more vegan apparels.
 There are many more advantages too – vegan apparels are commonly more resistant to wears and tears, oftentimes waterproof (unlike traditional leather), eco-friendly, easy to maintain, have no gross leather smell, and are often handmade by small local shops.

 Vegan Sneakers & Bags: My Vegan Leather Collection